Henrik-Johansson1980/php-bot/README.md

 # php-bot
-Practicing making bots written in php,
+Practicing making bots written in php.
+Based on the book Instant Simple botting with PHP.